gurry/futures-ext/README.md

-# futures-spawn
+# futures-ext
-A crate that provides a simple way to spawn a future on the CPU pool
+A crate that provides some useful extension methods on a Future